Breakfast

 Storage and Reheating

 Store leftover pancakes in an airtight container in the refrigerator for up to 3 days.
-Reheat in a skillet over low heat or in the microwave for about 30 seconds.
-They can also be frozen for up to 2 months; simply thaw and reheat.
+Reheat them in the toaster or microwave until warmed through.
+You can also freeze them for up to a month, separating layers with parchment paper.

 Cooking Mistakes

-• Overmixing the batter can lead to tough pancakes.
+• Don’t overmix the batter; this can lead to tough pancakes.

 Helpful Tips